mathcoll/t6/bin/header.md

 <h2>Authentication</h2>
 <p>
+	To create and get a JWT Token, you must authenticate yourself on the API by using the dedicated Endpoint.<br />
 	Most API endpoint require an Authentication to identify and approve the user request.
 This is done by adding
-	<span class="label label-primary">Authorization: Bearer Key</span> Header to the Http request.<br />
+	<span class="label label-primary">Authorization: Bearer <JWTtoken></span> Header to the Http request.
-	API Keys are expiring "tokens", default key duration is 1 hour and you can choose 7 days or 1 month.
-Additionally, the web-browser interface allows to extend keys duration.
 </p>

 <h2>Quota</h2>